Asturias Airport

 Asturias Airport, (IATA: OVD, ICAO: LEAS) is the only international airport of Asturias, Spain, in Castrillón.
 Traffic consists primarily of scheduled domestic flights and some seasonal scheduled international flights.
-In 2012, the airport handled 1,309,640 passengers and managed 13,252 operations.
+In 2024, the airport handled 1,993,256 passengers and managed 15,465 operations.
 The airport is located in Anzu, parish of Santiago del Monte, municipality of Castrillón, 15 km from Avilés, 40 km from Gijón and 47 km from the regional capital, Oviedo.

 History

 The airport first opened on 11 June 1968.
 The first commercial route was established with Madrid and soon after another route came into operation, which linked Santiago de Compostela with Barcelona via Asturias and Bilbao.

-In 1980, the airport underwent its first major expansion in preparation for the 1982 football World Cup in Spain.
+In 1980, the airport underwent its first major expansion in preparation for the 1982 FIFA World Cup in Spain.
 In 1982, the aircraft parking platform doubled in size.
 An additional 5 check-in desks were added to the existing ones.
 2 boarding gates and 2 arrival gates, a new cafeteria-restaurant and several shops were also new additions.

+Further improvements occurred in 1994 and 2000 which included upgrading of the building and expansion of the apron.

 In 2003, a series of improvements were made to the airport, that would enable it to handle a higher volume of passengers and aircraft traffic.
-Construction work on adding a second floor to the airport, that was accessible to passengers, was completed, and 3 Jet bridge jetways were also installed, allowing passengers to embark directly from the terminal building onto the aircraft.
+Construction work on adding a second floor to the airport, that was accessible to passengers, was completed, and 3 jet bridges were also installed, allowing passengers to embark directly from the terminal building onto the aircraft.